 Reporting the Iraqi Federal Elections

 Over the past year, some analysts and academics have observed that Iraq is moving from identity to issue based politics.
 Other experts note that election campaigns in fact show that not much has fundamentally changed about Iraqi politics.
 The reality may be somewhere in the middle.
 An examination of three types of mobilization strategies - identity, issues, and patronage - will yield evidence of such a shift, or lack thereof.
 This project also will compare 2018 mobilization strategies and election results to Iraqi national elections in 2010 and 2014.
 It will examine mobilization strategies and results of the 2018 Iraqi elections to identify change and continuity among elites and on a popular level and evaluate the meaning of the results for the reform agenda, governance, and conflict dynamics.
-The first two reports evaluate mobilization strategies and the results of the federal elections, and the third will analyze the government formation process.
+The first two reports evaluate mobilization strategies and the results of the federal elections, and the third analyzes the government formation process.

 You can read the full text of our reports at the links below: